jevko/jevkodata/README.md

 Codename .jevkodata.

-A Jevko format for data interchange that decodes this Jevko:
+A Jevko format for data interchange that translates to JSON.

+Gives you the full power of JSON by supporting its data model and JSON literals.

+On top of that you get a much simpler and leaner syntax with:

+* comments -- more minimal than in any other format
+* unquoted autotrimmed strings and keys
+* quoted multiline strings and keys
+* here documents (heredocs)
+* ability to disable (comment out) an entire subtree by prefixing it with `-`

+Jevko is closed under concatenation, so there is no need for JSON Lines, NDJSON, or anything like that.

+# Example

+.jevkodata decodes this Jevko:

 ```
 This is a comment